 Methods for recycling cobalt from a range of applications, such as li-lon batteries or catalytic converters, exist [Buchert, 2012].
-Recovery quotes for cobalt in professional recycling plants are already very good, with some plants recovering up to 95% of materials [Buchert, 2018].
+Recovery guotes for cobalt in professional recycling plants are already very good, with some plants recovering up to 95% of materials [Buchert, 2018].
 Pyro-metallurgical recovery processes to recover cobalt from smartphone and notebook batteries are also already established.
 Because of their high cobalt content, li-ion batteries are an attractive end-of-life product [Buchert, 2012]

 The end-of-life recycling rate for cobalt in the EU was estimated to be around 35% in 2016.
-The old scrap ratio is calculated at 50% [UNEP, 2011].
+The old scrap ratio is Potential impact of recycled calculated at 50% [UNEP, 2011].
 Recycling cobalt is currently not profitable on a big scale.
-The number of recycling plants is therefore limited and recycling mainly occurs together with primary production [Kotnis, 2018].
+The number of content as input material recycling plants is therefore limited and recycling mainly occurs together with primary production [Kotnis, 2018].
 The market for cobalt recycling is not well developed.